-Many lottery players live in a bliss-filled world of ignorance, believing all kinds of strange and twisted myths about tickets, chances and luck.
+Many lottery players (not you!) live in a bliss-filled world of ignorance, believing all kinds of strange and twisted myths about tickets, chances and luck.
 Thank goodness for the Lotto Life blog to set them straight!

 Winning is just the start of a happy life, but make sure you've got all the facts right first.

 Here's 9 so-called facts that many people believe to be true, but are not:

 1. If you buy your tickets near to the cut-off time, your tickets will be 'higher' on the winning list.

 Not true.
 Definitely an urban myth.
 Your tickets get equal opportunity in the draw no matter when you buy them.

 PHOTO: Express-Times Photo | MATT SMITH

 2. Certain numbers always appear in the winning combinations, and you should always include them.

 Not true.
 This is a fallacy, like hot and cold numbers.
 Numbers don't have a memory, they all appear at random times.